mozilla/receiptverifier/README.md

 **InvalidReceiptIssuer**: the receipt was issued by a store not listed in your `installs_allowed_from` list.

-**ConnectionError**: subclass of `ReceiptVerifier.states.NetworkError`; happens when the connection to the server fails.
+**ConnectionError**: subclass of `verifier.states.NetworkError`; happens when the connection to the server fails.

-**RequestTimeout**: a subclass of `ReceiptVerifier.states.NetworkError`; the request timed out.
+**RequestTimeout**: a subclass of `verifier.states.NetworkError`; the request timed out.
 You can set `verifier.requestTimeout` to a millisecond value to control this.

-**ServerStatusError**: a subclass of `ReceiptVerifier.states.ServerError`; the server responded with a non-200 response.
+**ServerStatusError**: a subclass of `verifier.states.ServerError`; the server responded with a non-200 response.

-**InvalidServerResponse**: a subclass of `ReceiptVerifier.states.ServerError`; the server responded with a non-JSON response, or a JSON response that didn't contain a valid `status`.
+**InvalidServerResponse**: a subclass of `verifier.states.ServerError`; the server responded with a non-JSON response, or a JSON response that didn't contain a valid `status`.

 **ReceiptFormatError**: the receipt itself is invalid.
 It might be badly formatted, or is missing required properties.